ZachSaucier/Just-Read/README.md

 You can select exactly the text you want to read if the built in method doesn't select what you want.
 If you want to use a visual selector, you can start selection mode in two ways:

-5. Right click the Just Read extension button, click "Select text to read", and then click the part of the page highlighted that you want to read.
+5. Right click the Just Read extension button, click "Select content to read", and then click the part of the page highlighted that you want to read.

 6. Use the shortcut <kbd>CTRL</kbd>+<kbd>SHIFT</kbd>+<kbd>K</kbd> then click the part of the page highlighted that you want to read.

 ##### Highlight mode

-You can select specific text by highlighting it (by clicking and dragging over the text), then right click it and select "View this text in Just Read".
+You can select specific text by highlighting it (by clicking and dragging over the content), then right click it and select "View this content in Just Read".

 *[Back to FAQ question list](https://github.com/ZachSaucier/Just-Read/#faq)*